1. GENERAL PLAN 1.1. PLAN OBJECTIVES The Management Plan has the following objectives:

 | Total |

-The objective of the cutting operation must be to produce trees or boles of good quality in a position that facilitates their extraction, causing the minimum possible damage to the established regeneration and the remaining commercial trees.
+The objective of the cutting operation must be to produce good quality trees or stems in a position that facilitates their extraction, causing the minimum possible damage to the established regeneration and the remaining commercial trees.

 The principle of directional felling must be applied with the objective of facilitating extraction operations.
-As far as possible, the felling direction of the trees should be at an angle between 30 and 60 degrees relative to the adjacent extraction trail, with the butt of the trunk pointing towards the trail.
-The natural felling direction can be changed by plus or minus 30 degrees relative to the natural lean of the tree.
+As much as possible, the direction of tree fall should be at an angle between 30 and 60 degrees relative to the adjacent skid trail (pista de extracción) and with the butt of the trunk pointing toward the trail.
+The natural direction of fall can be changed by approximately plus or minus 30 degrees with respect to the tree's natural lean.

 Venegas, G; Carrera, F. 2006.
-Tala dirigida.
+Directional felling.
 In Orozco, L; Brumér, C; Quirós, D (eds).
 Turrialba, CR, CATIE.
 442 p.
 (Technical Series.
 Technical Manual no. 63) The damage caused by cutting is strictly related to the intensity with which it is practiced, that is, the number or volume of trees cut per hectare.

-The primary and secondary roads must be laid out in the field before starting harvesting activities.
+Primary and secondary roads must be laid out in the field before starting harvest operations.

-Generally, planning secondary extraction trails at the Management Plan level is not justified, since a change in the felling direction of some trees can mean that the effort made in planning these trails is lost.
+Generally, the planning of secondary extraction trails at the Management Plan level is not justified, since a change in the fall direction of some trees can mean that the effort made in planning those trails is lost.

 1.11.
-LOADING OPERATIONS Landings or log landings are places where logs are gathered during the extraction process.
-At loading points, logs are sorted or temporarily stored for later transport to industries or to another final destination (See Dykstra and Heinrich 1996).
+LOADING OPERATIONS Landings or log landings (patios de acopio) are places where logs are gathered during the extraction process.
+At loading points, logs are sorted or temporarily stored for later transport to industries or another final destination (See Dykstra and Heinrich 1996).

 When possible, landings should be located in an area with a slight slope.
-A 2% slope (1°) is recommended.
-Open areas away from watercourses are the best site.
-Loading points must be well-drained, and their channels must not flow directly into streams but into the surrounding vegetation.
+A slope of 2% (1°) is recommended.
+Open areas away from watercourses are the best location.
+Loading points must be well-drained, and their channels should not flow directly into streams but into the surrounding vegetation.
 The minimum distance between landings and watercourses must be 30 m, or greater when the terrain is steep.
-To prevent runoff water from accumulating in the landing during rainy periods, it is necessary to construct ditches and drainage pipes on the mountain side of the landing, especially in the places where the skid trails enter (See Dykstra and Heinrich 1996).
+To prevent runoff water from accumulating on the landing during rainy periods, it is necessary to construct ditches and drainage pipes on the uphill side of the landing, especially in the places where skid trails enter (See Dykstra and Heinrich 1996).

-Landings must have the smallest possible extent that allows unhooking the logs from the extraction equipment, sorting and temporarily storing them, and loading them onto trucks or other transport vehicles; between 500 and 1000 m2 seems a reasonable surface area when large logs are to be handled.
+Landings must be as small an area as possible that allows logs to be unhooked from the extraction equipment, sorted and temporarily stored, and loaded onto trucks or other transport vehicles; between 500 and 1000 m2 seems a reasonable surface area when large-dimensional logs must be handled.
 For smaller logs and less mechanized extraction systems, a smaller surface area is required (See Dykstra and Heinrich 1996).

 Measures must be adopted to prevent the spillage of fuel and lubricants during repair and maintenance operations.
 To prevent the discharge of pollutants into streams or the water table, areas designated for refueling and lubrication must be isolated with dikes (See Dykstra and Heinrich 1996).

 1.12.
-TRANSPORT OPERATIONS Truck transportation must be carried out in such a way as to minimize damage to roads, for which transport operations must be adjusted to the load-bearing capacity of the road.
-Once surface water has been eliminated, exposure to the sun, even for just one hour, can considerably reduce damage.
-Even in regions where rainfall is intense, the number of dry or partially dry days is usually sufficient to organize a regular schedule of operations (See Dykstra and Heinrich 1996).
+TRANSPORT OPERATIONS Truck transport must be carried out in such a way as to minimize damage to roads, for which transport operations must be adjusted to the load-bearing capacity of the road.
+Once surface water has been eliminated, exposure to the sun, even for just one hour, can reduce damage considerably.
+Even in regions with intense rainfall, the number of dry or partially dry days is usually sufficient to organize a regular schedule of operations (See Dykstra and Heinrich 1996).

-Dirt roads and log landings should not be used during periods of intense rainfall.
-Roads that must be used during the rainy season must be adequately drained (See Dykstra and Heinrich 1996).
+Dirt roads and landings should not be used during periods of heavy rainfall.
+Roads that must be traveled during the rainy season must be adequately drained (See Dykstra and Heinrich 1996).

-The load weight of trucks must be determined not only based on the truck's capacity (which depends on its power, suspension system, transmission, wheelbase, and braking system) but also on the capacity of the roads it must travel and the drainage structures.
-This type of information must also be considered when choosing the trucks that must circulate in a specific area (See Dykstra and Heinrich 1996).
+The weight of the truck load must be determined not only based on the truck's capacity (which depends on its power, suspension system, transmission, wheelbase, and braking system) but also on the capacity of the roads on which it must travel and the drainage structures.
+This type of information must also be considered when choosing the trucks to be used in a specific area (See Dykstra and Heinrich 1996).

 A compendium of literature and case experiences on points 2.3, 2.4, 2.5, and 2.6 can be found in:

 Dykstra, P; Heinrich, R. 1996.
 Código modelo de prácticas de aprovechamiento forestal de la FAO.
 Rome, IT, FAO.
 Available at http://www.fao.org/docrep/v6530s/v6530s00.htm Orozco, L; Brumér, C; Quirós, D. (eds).
 2006.
 Aprovechamiento de impacto reducido en bosques latifoliados húmedos tropicales.
 Turrialba, CR, CATIE.
 442 p.
 (Serie Técnica.
 Manual Técnico no. 63) 1.13.
-SILVICULTURAL TREATMENTS To carry out silvicultural treatments (silvicultural treatments) (when applied), a special Operating Plan must be attached with the corresponding Post-Harvest Evaluation and the extensively justified prescription (See Hutchinson 1993).
+SILVICULTURAL TREATMENTS To carry out silvicultural treatments (silvicultural treatments (tratamientos silviculturales)) (when applied), a special Operational Plan must be attached with the corresponding Post-Harvest Evaluation and the extensively justified prescription (See Hutchinson 1993).

-When silvicultural treatments are carried out, these seek to improve the conditions of competition for light and space for future harvest trees (positive silviculture).
+When silvicultural treatments are carried out, these seek to improve the conditions of competition for light and site for future harvest trees (positive silviculture).
 Silvicultural treatments are operations that modify the forest structure, and are aimed at solving a specific problem, or generally at reducing the intensity of competition on the trees of interest.
-The main aim is to provide an ideal space or site for the development of each desired individual and also to allow it a good degree of illumination.
-This is done by eliminating a percentage of the undesirable stand or individuals that affect valuable trees for future harvests.
-The elimination of competition will always be temporary, since undesirable vegetation recovers and once again becomes an obstacle for the remaining desirable future harvest trees.
+The main objective is to provide an ideal space or site for the development of each desired individual and also allow it a good degree of illumination.
+This is done by eliminating a percentage of the undesirable stand or individuals that affect the valuable trees for future harvests.
+The elimination of competition will always be temporary, as the unwanted vegetation recovers and once again becomes an obstacle for the remaining desirable future harvest trees.

 When silvicultural treatments are carried out, it is recommended that the basal area reduced between the forest harvesting (aprovechamiento forestal) and the silvicultural treatments does not exceed 40% of the basal area of all individuals with a dbh greater than or equal to 10 cm.